| Introduction Each year graduating

 of free workshops for primary school children, as well as a series of guided tours

 designed for college and university level students.
+Once funding was

 secured from the John Lyons Charity the education team set about inviting schools